pestyld/Extract_text_from_a_PDF_using_SAS_Viya/README.md

-# Extract text from PDFs and create tables
+# Extract text from a PDF using SAS Viya

 ## Description
 Learn how to extract text from a series of PDFs files and create a structured table.
 More information can be found in the public blog: [Extract text from a PDF file using SAS Viya](https://blogs.sas.com/content/sgf/2023/11/08/extract-text-from-a-pdf-file-using-sas-viya/)